13 Sayings Only People From New England Can Understand

 9. “Make a packie run.”

-Before the Sox game starts, stock up on some Sam Adams at the package store, or “packie” for short.
-It’s also known as a liquor store.
+Before the Sox game starts, stock up on some Sam Adams at the package store — “packie” for short, also known as a liquor store.
 The term is a relic of post-Prohibition days, when purists still didn’t care to associate with the likes of boozy-sounding words.
 “Package” most likely references the plain paper bag you get at checkout.

 10. “You can’t get there from here.”